 If you have been diagnosed recently, your physician might have set you up with Metformin.
 Metformin is a very common treatment for prediabetes, and an efficient one too.
 Chances are your doctor also told you to lose weight if you are overweight or obese, watch your diet, and to start exercising.
 Going home with your prescription is pretty straight forward and you know exactly what to do.
 When it comes to losing weight, eating healthy, and moving more, it seems more complicated.
 Many people diagnosed with prediabetes end up relying mostly on the meds, because that is simple and easy.
 Unfortunately, that’s the biggest mistake you could make!

-Most effective treatment is NOT metformin
+Best treatment is NOT metformin

 The National Diabetes Prevention Program (NDPP) was a large study that began in 2002. it tracked, for a duration of 15 years, more than 3000 overweight people diagnosed with prediabetes.
 The goal of the study was to evaluate the effectiveness of different treatments when it comes to reducing the risk of developing Type 2 Diabetes.